Lindamansen/MRNDR_Code/README.md

 data is the BioRE data set, which includes Drug-Disease, Drug-Target, Target-Disease, and Target-Pathway.
 ```

-* 1.Train is the code for training the model, and you can directly run the train.py in it,
+* 1. Train is the code for training the model, and you can directly run the train.py in it,
 * 2. The recommended potential drug system is Recommended system.py,
 * 3. The front end is front end.py, which displays recommended drugs and diseases.